fourseven:scss

 Usage

-After installation, this package automatically finds all .scss and .sass files in your project, compiles them with Dart Sass, and includes the resulting CSS in the application's client bundle.
-These files can be located anywhere in your project.
+After installation, this package will automatically detect all .scss and .sass files in your project, compile them using Dart Sass, and include the resulting CSS in the client bundle.
+Files can be located anywhere in your project.

-• Sass source files: These are the *.scss and *.sass files that are not imports.
+• Source files: Standard *.scss and *.sass files that are compiled.

 1api.addFiles('x.scss', 'client', { isImport: true });